Skin lesion removal in London

 What happens at my skin lesion removal consultation at Centre for Surgery?

-You will be booked in to see one of our expert dermatologists at Centre for Surgery on Crawford Street in Marylebone for your skin lumps and bumps consultation.
+You will be booked in to see one of our expert dermatologists at Centre for Surgery in Marylebone for your skin lumps and bumps consultation.

-The dermatologist will perform a thorough clinical examination of your skin and will discuss a number of aspects with you:
+The specialist will perform a thorough clinical examination of your skin and will discuss a number of aspects with you:

 – Treatment options based on the type of skin lesion you have and what kind of results can be expected with the proposed treatment